ktb55/web_scraping/README.md

 In this example, a book webpage is used to extract data regarding each book.

-To run the spider, please run "main.py".
+To crawl the spider, please run "main.py".